Applying product analytics to understand how customers actually use the product.

 Connect business goals to data

 Product analytics is aimed to help you grow the business.
-It is about increasing users, revenue, referrals, or anything else that really matters.
-Many companies have problems with these indicators and to avoid those problems, they should try to understand what parts of the business could be improved with more data.
+It is about increasing users, revenue, referrals, or anything else that matters.
+Many companies have problems with these indicators and, to avoid issues, they should try to understand what parts of the business could be improved with more data.

-Perhaps your user retention is too low or the onboarding funnel has a poor conversion rate.
-This is where data may help to figure this out.
+Perhaps your user retention is too low, or the onboarding funnel has a poor conversion rate.
+Data may help to figure this out.

 Prepare a tracking plan before writing code